DavidLeoni/pictoji/pictoji.md

     * otherwise:

          try deriving the meaning in a way grounded in common sense.
-If none can be found, use `explanation=math` as fall-back.
+If none can be found, use `role=phd` as fall-back.

 ### Polynomials